tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

 - `map` to transform the values;
 - `transform` to implement more complex transformations (possibly involving suspending operations);
 - `take` and its variant (e.g. `takeWhile`) to limit the number of values emitted;
-- `onEach` to perform side-effects for each value emitted;
+- `onEach` to perform side-effects for each value emitted.

 <--->